InspiryThemes/realhomes-docs/docs/property-settings.md

 ### **Property Share Icons**

-You can activate or deactivate the property share icons in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+You can activate or deactivate the property share icons in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ![Basic Settings of Property Detail Page](images/single-property-page/property-share-icons.png)

 ### **Open Graph Meta Tags**

-You can enable or disable the Open Graph Meta Tags in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+You can enable or disable the Open Graph Meta Tags in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.
 These Open Graph Meta Tags will help you display the property information while sharing a property on social media websites like facebook, twitter, etc.

 ![Basic Settings of Property Detail Page](images/single-property-page/open-graph-meta-tags.png)

 ### **Next or Previous Property**

-You can enable or disable the next or previous property buttons in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+You can enable or disable the next or previous property buttons in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ![Basic Settings of Property Detail Page](images/single-property-page/link-next-or-previous-property.png)

 ### **Property Ratings**

-Property Ratings settings are available in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+Property Ratings settings are available in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ![Basic Settings of Property Detail Page](images/single-property-page/property-ratings.png)

 ## Gallery

 Global option to change **Gallery Type** for all properties.
-This option is located in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Gallery**.
+This option is located in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Gallery**.

 !!! info
     You can override this setting for a specific property using **Property Meta Box** [here!](./add-property.md#add-gallery-images).